Jacques

 Corinne Pingeon, cello

-Melanie Macario, guitar
+Melanie Macario, singing

 Pierre Vuille, horn